thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 }
 ```

-Here are various links which go into a little more depth on the parts that makeup the model:
+Here are various links if you want to go into a little more depth on the model's internal parts:

 * [`tf.sequential`](https://js.tensorflow.org/api/0.12.0/#sequential)
 * [`tf.layers.flatten`](https://js.tensorflow.org/api/0.12.0/#layers.flatten)